elephantrobotics/myCobot320-docs/5-BasicApplication/5.2-ApplicationUse/myblockly/320m5/1-myBlocklyFirstUse.md

-# 1 Preparations before using myBlockl
+# 1 Preparations before using myBlockly

 Before downloading myBlockly, you need to configure the Python environment and use myStudio to burn the firmware.
 Please refer to the following operation methods for details.